LLNL/lbann/docs/layers/transform_layers.rst

 The :python:`Slice` layer slices a tensor along a specified dimension.
-The tensor is split along one dimension at user-specified points, and each child layer recieves one piece.
+The tensor is split along one dimension at user-specified points, and each child layer receives one piece.

 Arguments: